FitzLeopard/The-C-Programming-Language/Chapter3/Exercise-Code/README.md

 My new version of `itoa` in `3-4.c`  fixes this issue.
 It doesn't change the value of `n`.
 Instead, it will use the variable `sign` to adjust the number extracted from `n`.

 But I don't think my version is machine-independent because it uses `%` on negative number.
 So I wrote the version in `3-4-independent.c`.
 I think it is independent of machine because it does not use `%`, only `/` was used.

+But that does not seem to be true.
+The direction of truncation of `/` for negative number is also machine dependent!